Employee Training Template for Team Leaders

 - Reducing staff turnover through improving employees’ engagement and motivation.

-III.
-Select Training Methods
+3) Select Employee Training Methods

 Your next step is to select methods that could help you satisfy the needs and objectives of your staff training template.
 There are multiple methods; some of them are best but require more effort and resources.
 Each method may be effective in a particular environment only.
-You must be careful when choosing between the methods.
+You should be careful when choosing between the methods.
 Please note the listing below is not prioritized.
 I just list the training methods alphabetically.
 It is all up to you to decide which method(s) is more important and relevant to your specific training environment.